 By Michael McCullough, M.D., QuestBridge Co-Founder and President

-The transformation to a residence-based program solved both of these problems.
-We could draw from a wider and stronger pool of bright, hungry, low-income students beyond commuting distance.
+SMYSP required strong students with minimal daily distractions, so we tranformed into a residence-based program.
+We started to draw from a wider pool of bright, hungry, low-income students beyond commuting distance.
 At the same time, we could immerse the participants in the Stanford environment and give them more fertile soil from which to grow.
 The efforts exponentially increased as we took on twenty students for the first residence program in 1988.
 I was 21 at the time.

 Co-Founder Marc left for medical school before the residence-based program began, but with the help of Marilyn Winkleby, SMYSP's academic advisor, and six undergraduates, we embarked on the larger residence-based program, which I directed for the next two years until graduating from Stanford.
 On a shoestring budget, the staff all volunteered their time (we took turns preparing meals).
 But it worked, and it worked well.
 SMYSP grew quickly.